3 Growth Content Tactics That Drove $1.1 Million In SaaS Sales [Case Study]

 Commitment to providing quality content for a small group of highly knowledgeable people.

 Quality content is rewarded, both in Google’s organic results, and by your prospects.
-If you have a technical product and a knowledgeable persona, commit to content that your advanced persona would find useful.
+If you have a technical product and a knowledgeable persona, commit to creating content that your advanced persona would find useful.
 If you have a few “beginner’s guides” out there, you won’t see a return on your content investment.

 Here are the steps we followed to create useful content for a knowledgeable persona: